Who Is The Greatest Mexican Boxer?

-Michael Carbert: A few years ago I wrote up a Top 12 Greatest All-Time Mexican Boxers list and to my delight, it inspired some consternation.
+Michael Carbert: Several years ago I wrote up a Top 12 Greatest All-Time Mexican Boxers list and to my delight, it inspired some consternation.
 I’ve wanted to revisit the topic because I’ve since learned the list is missing at least a couple of important names.
-Now, for the sake of the discussion, Rafa, I want to put forward the idea that our focus will primarily be about the achievements and the level of excellence demonstrated by the fighters, as opposed to a speculative who-beats-who ranking.
+Now, for the sake of the discussion, Rafa, our focus will primarily be about the achievements and level of excellence demonstrated by the fighters, as opposed to a speculative who-beats-who ranking.
+Plus, we will only consider fighters whose careers are now etched in history, safely in the record books.
 Are we in agreement with that?
-Or do we need more stringent criteria?
+Or do we need further, more stringent criteria?

 1. Salvador Sanchez

 3. Ruben Olivares

 9. Miguel Canto

 Three things jump out at me right away.
 First, as you say, there’s at least a couple of significant names missing, the most prominent for me being Baby Arizmendi, who holds the distinction of having defeated the great Henry Armstrong not once, but twice, though he ended up losing to him thrice afterwards.
 Second, you go against pretty much every other Top Mexican Fighters list out there by placing Sanchez ahead of Chavez.

 Third, the list is clearly outdated given “Dinamita’s” low ranking, especially compared to his contemporaries Morales and Barrera.
 Since you put this list together before Marquez dominated Pacquiao in their third fight (only to get robbed by the judges), and before he scored a knockout for the ages in the fourth, I think we have some fixing to do regarding Marquez’ standing.